Interference-Aware Opportunistic Random Access in Dense IoT Networks: System and Channel Models

 \section{System and Channel Models}

-As illustrated in Fig. \ref{fig_model}, we consider an ultra-dense TDD $K$-cell random access network consisting of $K \geq 1$ APs using the same frequency band, where $N$ users are served in each cell and $N$ is sufficiently large.
-We assume that there is no cooperation among the APs for decoding, i.e., each AP attempts to decode the received packets from the belonging users independently.\footnote{Unlike \cite{jakovetic2015cooperative}, we do not assume cooperative decoding among APs, but our developed idea can be extended to to another framework allowing cooperation among APs as future work.} All the users and APs are equipped with a single antenna.
-A slotted ALOHA-type protocol is adopted and we assume perfect slot-level synchronization not only between the users and the serving AP but also among the APs.
-We assume fully-loaded traffic such that each user has a non-empty queue of packets to transmit, similarly as in \cite{li2016maximum}.
-For each user, a head-of-line packet is transmitted with probability $p$ at random, regardless of the number of retransmissions, i.e., each packet is assumed to be the same for all retransmission states.
-We adopt a modified signal-to-interference-plus-noise ratio (SINR) capture model, where each AP is able to decode the received packet if the received SINR exceeds a given decoding threshold, while treating the inter-cell interference (the interfering signals from the other-cell users) as noise.
-If the concurrent intra-cell transmission such that two or more users in the same cell simultaneously transmit causes collision, then the corresponding receiver (AP) fails to decode any packet.
+Let us consider an ultra-dense TDD $K$-cell random access network deploying $K \geq 1$ APs using the same frequency band as shown in Fig.~\ref{fig_model}, where $N$ users are served in each cell and $N$ is sufficiently large.
+A slotted ALOHA-type protocol is adopted.
+No cooperation is assumed among the APs for decoding, i.e., each AP attempts to independently decode the received packets sent from the belonging users.\footnote{Unlike \cite{jakovetic2015cooperative}, we do not assume cooperative decoding among APs, but our developed idea can be extended to to another framework allowing cooperation among APs as future work.} All the users and APs are equipped with a single antenna.
+We also make the following assumptions: 1) perfect slot-level synchronization not only between the users and the serving AP but also among the APs; 2) fully-loaded traffic such that each user has a non-empty queue of packets to transmit, similarly as in \cite{li2016maximum}; and 3) transmission of a head-of-line packet with probability $p$ at random, regardless of the number of retransmissions, i.e., each packet is assumed to be the same for all retransmission states.
+We adopt a modified signal-to-interference-plus-noise ratio (SINR) model such that each AP is able to decode the received packet if the received SINR exceeds a given decoding threshold, while treating the inter-cell interference (the interfering signals from the inter-cell users) as noise.
+If collision occurs due to the concurrent intra-cell transmission when two or more users in the same cell simultaneously transmit, then the corresponding receiver (AP) fails to decode any packet.
 That is, in order to simplify system modeling and protocol design, we do not adopt multi-packet reception and multiuser detection studied in \cite{zhang2009does,bae2014achieving}.